top of page

 🟰Nervous or anxious.

-🎬Origin: This phrase comes from the feeling of being precariously balanced or in a tense situation, similar to standing on the edge of a precipice.
+This phrase originates from the sensation of being precariously balanced or in a tense situation, akin to standing on a precipice's edge.

 8️⃣ Heartbroken (adjective)